 3. Child’s Pose

 The child’s pose is a great pose for lengthening and stretching your spine.
-It also helps relax your entire body and promotes flexibility and openness in the lower back, hips, and thighs.
+It does wonders to relieve sciatica pain and helps relax your entire body while promoting flexibility and openness in the lower back, hips, and thighs.

 Here’s how you perform the child’s pose:

-- Focus on deep breathing, and hold the pose for 5 minutes
+- Focus on deep breathing, and hold the pose for 5 – 10 breaths.

 4. Cobra Pose